CertifaiAI/learn-java-the-certifai-way/java-core/src/main/java/ai/certifai/basic/ex4/ExceptionHandling.md

 ```
 **What To Do**

-Rewrite the function block below starting from line 18 to handle exception with try-catch-finally.
+Rewrite the function block below starting from line 21 to handle exception with try-catch-finally.
-Print out the message "File is not found!" in the **catch** loop
+eval.evaluatePerLine("File is not found!") in the **catch** loop if file is not found
 ```$xslt
-public static void main(String[] args)
+public static void main(String[] args) throws Exception {
+    String filePathInString = "metadata/sample.txt"; //FILE DID NOT EXIST

+    //Rewrite the statement below onwards to catch the exception with try-catch-finally File filePath = new File(filePathInString);
+    Scanner input = new Scanner(filePath);

+    //Write try-finally-catch from here onwards

+    eval.printResult();
+}
 ```

 **Sample Output**